Prehensile-tailed hutia

 The prehensile-tailed hutia (Mysateles prehensilis) is a small, furry, rat-like mammal found only in forests on Cuba.
 It is the only member of the genus Mysateles.
 It climbs and lives in trees where it eats only leaves, and it is threatened by habitat loss.
 The prehensile-tailed hutia is a member of the hutia subfamily (Capromyinae), a group of rodents native to the Caribbean that are mostly endangered or extinct.
-There is one subspecies, M. prehensilis gundlachi (also known as Chapman's prehensile-tailed hutia or Gundlach's hutia).